masud001/masud001/README.md

 <samp>
  <h3>Here are some ideas to get you started:</h3>

+I am a Front-End Developer with a huge love for React.js, TypeScript, Next.js, TailwindCSS Currently, ***I'm open to work and employment opportunities***.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently coding for React Native app to publish Google Play Store.
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 🌱 I’m Currently nurturing my growth in the verdant fields of React Native, cultivating a deep understanding of System Architecture for Frontend, and delicately enhancing my skills in the art of web performance optimization.
-- 🤔 I’m looking for help with ...
+- 👯 I’m currently open for work and employment opportunities (Remote).
-- 💬 Ask me about ...
+- 💬 Ask me about JavaScript, React.js, Next.js, TailwindCSS.
-- 📫 How to reach me: ...
+- 📫 I am just one mail away [madhnagar@gmail.com]
-- 😄 Pronouns: ...
+- 😄 Pronouns: He
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I Love Roaming Around.
+- :wrench: Tools - VSCode.

 </samp>